-- 3. Never drink through a straw.
-This habit can over-inflate your new stomach with air and cause discomfort. - 4.
-Never drink carbonated beverages.
+- 3. Avoid drinking through a straw.
+This habit can over-inflate your new stomach with air, stretching the stomach out and may cause discomfort. - 4.
+Never drink carbonated beverages; this will stretch the stomach out.

 Dumping Syndrome

 Dumping syndrome is an unpleasant condition common after the Roux-En-Y gastric bypass surgery, usually due to eating and drinking at the same time or eating inappropriate foods.